KennethMathari/MedicApp/README.md

  - Error handling for invalid credentials or network issues.
 2. Medicine List Screen:
  - Displays a scrollable list of medicines.
+ - Greet user based on time of the day.
  - Includes a search bar at the top for filtering medicines by name.
 3. Medicine Details Screen:
  - Provides detailed information about the selected medicine, such as name, dose, route, use etc